October 2, 2023.

 To describe the martial art 詠 春 and / or 永春, there are several terms in our phonetic transcriptions using the Latin alphabet: Wing Chun, Wing Tsun, Ving Tsun … It is sometimes difficult to understand, especially for a non-practitioner of this martial art.
 But before approaching the various writtings with our Latin alphabet, firstly, I would like to focus in Chinese characters.

 Concerning the terms 詠 春 and 永春, as Robert Chu specifies, they were adopted at the beginning of the 19th century as the name of the system.
-The Cantonese pronunciation of the characters 永 and 詠 is absolutely the same.
+The Cantonese pronunciation of the characters 永 and 詠 is very similar, with only the tone used differentiating them.
 According to the International Phonetic Alphabet, 永 and 詠 are pronounced in Cantonese [wiŋ].
 However, the meanings of the two characters are different: 永 means “always / eternal” and 詠 means “to sing / praise”.

-It seems that 永 appeared before 詠.
-This sounds logical because the character 詠 consists of the character 永 with the addition of the character 言, commonly known in Chinese linguistics as “the key to speech”.
-It seems that the origin would come from the town of Yong Chun 永春 in Fujian, famous for the creation of Yong Chun Bai He 永春 白鶴, White Crane style of Yong Chun town .
+The character 詠 consists of the character 永 with the addition of the character 言, commonly known in Chinese linguistics as “the key to speech”.
+As far as 永春 is concerned, one of the hypotheses concerning the origins of the system is that it comes from the town of Yong Chun 永春 in Fujian, famous for the creation of Yong Chun Bai He 永春 白鶴, White Crane style of Yong Chun town .
 I will discuss the different assumptions about the origins of the system in my next articles.

 However Ip Man did not share this point of view.
 In an interview with Mok Pui On, a journalist and practitioner from 永春, Ip Man said very clearly that 詠 春 is not the same martial art as 永春 .

 ” 詠 春 is not the same martial art as 永春 ” Ip Man